pandocorp/pando-mock-sftp/README.md

 put <filename>
 ```

-Uploaded files are server by python http server which can be accessed through the browser using the below URL
+Uploaded files are served by python http server which can be accessed through the browser using the below URL

 ```
 http://localhost:8000